 Gynecomastia, a condition of over-developed or enlarged breasts in men, is common in men of any age.
 It can be the result of hormonal changes, heredity conditions, disease or the use of certain drugs.

 This condition is characterized by excess localized fat, excess glandular tissue development, and may be present in one breast (unilaterally) or in both breasts (bilaterally).

 Gynecomastia can cause emotional discomfort and impair your self-confidence.
 Some men may even avoid certain physical activities and intimacy simply to hide their condition.
-Spokane Plastic Surgeons' board certified plastic surgeons, Dr. Derby and Dr. Buchanan, can surgically correct this issue.
+Spokane Plastic Surgeons' board certified plastic surgeon, Dr. Lynn Derby, can surgically correct this issue.

 Male breast reduction is a good option for you if:

 Adolescents can also benefit from surgery, although secondary procedures may be needed in the future should breast development continue.

 Surgical correction of gynecomastia is best performed on: